 What is pansexual?

-"As someone who identifies as pansexual, I define pansexuality as being attracted to people who are located anywhere along the spectrum of gender identity," psychologist Akilah Sigler confirmed.
-"But I do want to say that most of the terms that define sexuality are expansive, and there are many nuances in the ways that different people define and experience their pansexuality."
+"As someone who identifies as pansexual, I define pansexuality as being attracted to people who are located anywhere along the spectrum of gender identity," says psychologist Akilah Sigler, LMHC.

 A simple pansexual test.

-There's no surefire test that can tell you whether you're pansexual—only you can decide that for yourself.
-That being said, here are a few signs you can look out for:
+There's no surefire pansexual test that can tell you your sexual identity—only you can decide that for yourself.
+That being said, if you agree with the following three statements, there's a good chance you may resonate with the term bisexual.

-If you know you are queer but terms like "bisexual" don't feel like they define your sexuality, this is another sign you may be pansexual.
-"Historically, bisexuality is used to describe attraction to both the same and 'opposite' gender, [and] the way it has often been used is very binary," gender and sex therapist Rae McDaniel tells mbg.
+"Historically, bisexuality is used to describe attraction to both the same and 'opposite' gender, [and] the way it has often been used is very binary," gender and sex therapist Rae McDaniel, LCPC, CST, tells mbg.
 "Many folks found that limiting and not inclusive of the vast spectrum of gender identities and expressions, so the term 'pansexuality' was born to talk about attractions to people of many different genders."

 In reality, bisexuality means attraction to two or more genders—and so practically speaking, it can involve attraction to just as diverse a selection of people as pansexuality.
-Even so, it's possible that the term "bisexual" just doesn't align with you for some reason.
-That could be a sign that you're actually pansexual.
+Even so, it's possible that the term "bisexual" just doesn't align with you for some reason, or you personally just like the nuance of "pansexual."

 The difference between pansexual and bisexual.